your adventure in

 Total credits: 120 credits

-U.S. Diversity and International Perspectives Requirement: Students fulfill the U.S. Diversity and International Perspectives Requirement by choosing three credits of coursework from each of the university-approved lists.
+U.S. Cultures and Communities (formerly U.S. Diversity) and International Perspectives Requirement: Students fulfill the U.S. Cultures and Communities (formerly U.S. Diversity) and International Perspectives Requirement by choosing three credits of coursework from each of the university-approved lists.

 The courses listed in this section are approved general education course options for this major.